 Stimulating the debate on children's rights

-The KidsRights Index is a mean for governments, organizations, children and basically everyone to take action for children’s rights.
+The KidsRights Index is a means for governments, organizations and children to take action for children’s rights.
 Based on the results of the Index, KidsRights advises governments on what they can do to improve children’s development.

 Providing background information for changemakers